 - Justified in ET The Extra Terrestrial and the Amblin Entertainment logo that the film inspired.
 The bike really is flying!

 - Played with in the movie version of Ella Enchanted: Ella was "blessed" with obedience, so she must do what she's told.
-When Ella is ordered by someone to "stop!" during a leap over a barrel, Ella is stopped in mid air with one leg stretched out in front and the other stretched behind her.
+When Ella is ordered by someone to "stop!" during a leap over a barrel, Ella is stopped in mid air in a split.

 - In a body-painting challenge on Face/Off, one of the backgrounds in front of which a team's models posed depicted an elephant on a skateboard in mid-jump.